kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 4. Deliver with confidence and elaborate.
 5. Try to form a bond with your interviewer by asking some questions.

-How do you answer questions before.
+How do you answer questions before?
 How will you answer questions now?